Superego (band)

 Superego (stylised as SUPEREGO) is a collective of producers, rappers singers and multi-instrumentalist artist out of Fremantle, Western Australia, previously known as POW!
 Negro from 2015 until 2018.

 History

 2015–2018: POW!
 Negro

 POW!
 Negro formed late in 2015.

-In August 2016, the band won The Big Splash competition.
+In August 2016, they won The Big Splash competition.
 Their debut single "Hidle Ho" was released in November 2016 and launched in Mojos Bar in Fremantle.

 In January 2017, the band opened the Southbound Festival.
-Bob Gordon from Music Feeds said "This hip hop/jazz/metal/pop outfit [commenced] with a mix of in-your-face angst and delicious, delectable hip hop grooves.
-Frontman/MC, Nelson Mondlane, comes at the audience with both angst and open-embrace and it was a sight that enthralled, unnerved and enticed the uninitiated on hand as they witnessed possibly their new favourite band."

 POW!
-Negro released their debut EP Jasmine & Licorice in July 2017.
+Negro released their debut EP Jasmine & Licorice in July of the same year.

 The band supported Midnight Oil, Sampa The Great and Remi.

 2018–present: Superego & Nautilus

 In July 2018, the band announced they had changed their name to Superego.
 In a statement, the group said they "have grown more than [they] ever thought [they] could have" adding "the next steps for the group will be as SUPEREGO.
 As a culturally and musically diverse group, we wanted a name that was representative and reflective of everyone and feel this new identity encapsulates us as a whole."

 Superego released the EP Nautilus in March 2020.